openvinotoolkit/training_extensions/_sources/guide/tutorials/base/how_to_train/detection.rst.txt

                             --work-dir outputs/logs \
                             --gpus 1

 Looks much simpler, isn't it?
-You can also pass the ``data.yaml`` for the rest of the OTX CLI commands (eval, export, optimize) that require annotation paths.
+You can also pass the ``data.yaml`` for the rest of the OpenVINO™ Training Extensions CLI commands (eval, export, optimize) that require annotation paths.

 4. ``(Optional)`` Additionally, we can tune training parameters such as batch size, learning rate, patience epochs or warm-up iterations.
 More about template-specific parameters is in quick start [#TODO link].